kloudworkshop/kloudworkshop.github.io/Instructions/CaseStudy/06-Access.md

   * For the above requirements, be sure to include any tools that will be used.
 List at least three benefits of your suggested solution.

-* Provide at least three recommendations for improving Tailwind Traders user identity solutions.
+* Provide at least three recommendations for improving the user identity solutions.
 Rank the recommendations in order of importance.
 Include your reasons for making these suggestions.

 **New application access**